Contra Grant On Exaggerated Differences

 We know that interests are highly malleable.
 Female students become significantly more interested in science careers after having a teacher who discusses the problem of underrepresentation.
 And at Harvey Mudd College, computer science majors were around 10% women a decade ago.
 Today they’re 55%.

 I highly recommend Freddie deBoer’s Why Selection Bias Is The Most Powerful Force In Education.
-If an educational program shows amazing results, and there’s any possible way it’s selection bias, it’s selection bias.
+If an educational program shows amazing results, and there’s any possible way it’s selection bias – then it’s selection bias.

-I looked into Harvey Mudd’s STEM admission numbers, and, sure enough, they admits women at 2.5x the rate as men.
+I looked into Harvey Mudd’s STEM admission numbers, and, sure enough, they admit women at 2.5x the rate as men.
 So, yeah, it’s selection bias.

 I don’t blame them.
 All they have to do is cultivate a reputation as a place to go if you’re a woman interested in computer science, attract lots of female CS applicants, then make sure to admit all the CS-interested female applicants they get.
 In exchange, they get constant glowing praise from every newspaper in the country (1, 2,